What do you know about getting a divorce during a pandemic?

 I got divorced during the 2020 COVID-19 pandemic.
 Sounds like something printed on a t-shirt, right?
 But it’s true.
 My husband walked out at the beginning of 2020, which meant we were negotiating the divorce during the first wave of COVID-19.
 Divorce is never for the faint of heart and the pandemic added another layer of complexity.

-If you just can’t stand the thought of a second wave lockdown with your no-longer-beloved, however, here are 10 things you should know about getting a divorce during a pandemic.
+Here are 10 things you should know about getting a divorce during a pandemic.

 What You Should Know About Getting a Divorce During a Pandemic

 1. Your Spouse May Not Be a Problem

 Perhaps it’s an odd thing for a divorce coach to state, but you might not need a divorce.
 25% of divorce coaching clients seek help in deciding whether to pursue a divorce or stay married, and we often discover that the source of a client’s unhappiness isn’t the spouse.
 Before you dive into something as serious as divorce, you want to make sure that you are not simply projecting the worry, fear, and boredom associated with living through a pandemic onto your marriage.
 Talk to a counselor or coach.
 Ask yourself some questions to isolate the issue, such as where your marriage is holding you back.
 Perhaps you can make some other changes in your life – like changing jobs (if possible), scheduling weekly date nights (even if they have to be at home right now), or taking walks together in nature.
 See if that has an impact before you file divorce papers.

 2. Your Spouse May Be a Big Problem